Artwork Page for Ruin by the Sea

 The dark, ruined villa in this painting is made especially mysterious by the strange cypress trees tossed by the wind.
 A nervous green light flickers through the scene.
 Influenced by German Romantic art of the early 1800s, Böcklin was preoccupied with dreamlike images suggestive of death.

-Vertically-oriented oil painting depicting a towering, ruined villa against a cloudy, grey sky, waves cast in darkness in the lower left.
-Muted sunrays from cracks in the clouds illuminate the ruins, all that remains crumbling beige walls with windows and archways.
-The tallest section juts up in the center, on which black birds perch.
+A vertically oriented oil painting depicts a towering, ruined building with crumbling beige walls with windows and archways, against a cloudy, gray sky, waves cast in darkness in the lower left.
+Muted sunrays from cracks in the clouds illuminate the ruins.
+The tallest section of the ruins juts up in the center, on which black birds perch.
 From within the building on the right, three fluffy, narrow trees sway to the right, black birds flying behind them.

 Ruin by the Sea